-The FATF Travel Rule is a new requirement for cryptocurrency exchanges, digital wallet providers, and financial institutions that exchange, hold, safe keep, convert and sell virtual assets.
-This rule requires virtual asset service providers, or VASPs, to disclose specific data when transacting crypto assets over a particular threshold.
+The FATF Travel Rule is a new requirement for cryptocurrency exchanges, digital wallet providers, and financial institutions that exchange, hold, safe keep, convert, and sell virtual assets.
+This rule mandates virtual asset service providers, or VASPs, to disclose specific data when transacting crypto assets above a certain threshold.

-The purposes of the FATF Crypto Travel Rule are:
+The objectives of the FATF Crypto Travel Rule are:

-to eliminate the anonymity and secrecy of the wallet owner
+- To eliminate the anonymity and secrecy of wallet owners.

 What does this mean for Coinmetro?

-Coinmetro is now under the obligation to collect, verify, transmit and store certain information about the sender and the receiver of cryptocurrency withdrawals.
-This means that if you are withdrawing crypto to an external wallet address, you will be required to confirm:
+Coinmetro is now obligated to collect, verify, transmit, and store specific information about the sender and receiver of cryptocurrency withdrawals, due to the implementation of the FATF Travel Rule.
+As a result, if you are withdrawing crypto to an external wallet address, you will need to confirm the following information: